🔍 공개 퀴즈 검색

 3. To make poetry harder to write

-4. Traditional expectations demand it
+4. Traditional expectations demand it always

 What is the relationship between metaphor and theme?